The Open Diary

 When I was fourteen I tore my diary into pieces and flushed it down the toilet.
 I it terrified me that my most vulnerable self was documented somewhere that people could find.
 After that, I never officially allowed myself to call anything a diary.
 Then, five years ago, a friend gifted me a small pink journal for my birthday.
 I smiled and thanked her but I couldn’t imagine I would actually use the thing.
 I can’t say why that little pink book broke through the fear, but it did.
 I devotedly filled its pages then bought another of the same shape and size, then another and another.
 I haven’t stopped since.

-THE OPEN DIARY is an intimate companion to my music for those who want to dive deeper into observations of life.
+THE OPEN DIARY is an intimate companion to my music for those who want to dive deeper.
 You can ask questions along the way, or read as if you were watching through a window.
 There will be occasional audio entries—my reading from the diary or playing songs—although the diary will encompass much more than the making of music.
 It is an insight into the constant mental dialogue that is part of being an artist.

 I want this to be an exchange.
 The sample excerpt is the only free content.
 Everything else is available only to patrons/readers.
 You can read for as little as $2 per installment or whatever level you choose.
 I am passionate about artists valuing our work and our culture paying artists for what we offer.
 Patreon makes this possible, so I practice what I preach here.
 There are no tiers or rewards.
 All readers get the same access, since I believe that $2 to one person might be as significant as $50 is to another.
 I hope you enjoy what you read, and invite your friends to read with you.
 We’re going to have fun, share intensities, and ride this journey of life and music making together.